PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/m/+page.md

 ## Introduction
 The `m` variable, short for **M**ath, contains various methods you can call to perform various mathematical operations.
-You can use wherever you want in your code.
+You can use it wherever you want in your code.